Learning How to Dynamically Route Autonomous Vehicles on Shared Roads: Conclusion

 \section{Conclusion}

-\textbf{Summary.} In this work we presented a framework for understanding a dynamic traffic network shared between selfish human drivers and controllable autonomous vehicles.
-We show, using reinforcement learning, we can find a policy to minimize the average travel time experienced by users of the network.
-We develop theoretical results to describe and calculate the best equilibria that can exist and show that our policy reaches the best possible equilibrium performance.
-Further, we provide case studies showing how the training period scales with the number of roads, and we show that our control policy is robust to accidents and stochastic demand.
+\textbf{Summary.} We presented a framework for understanding a dynamic traffic network shared between selfish human drivers and controllable autonomous cars.
+We show, using deep RL, we can find a policy to minimize the average travel time experienced by users of the network.
+We develop theoretical results to describe and calculate the best equilibria that can exist and empirically show that our policy reaches the best possible equilibrium performance in parallel networks.
+Further, we provide case studies showing how the training period scales with the number of paths, and we show our control policy is empirically robust to accidents and stochastic demand.

 \textbf{Limitations.} We used the number of cars in each cell as predictive features for RL training.
 Although this makes the state space dimensionality grow only linearly with the number of cells, it may not be scalable to much larger traffic networks.
+Moreover, the action space grows linearly with the number of source-destination pairs, also impacting the scalability of the algorithm.

-\textbf{Future work.} This work opens up many future directions for research, including improving how the training time scales with the number of roads and extending this to more complex network topologies.
+\textbf{Future work.} This work opens up many future directions for research, including using multi-agent reinforcement learning to model autonomous vehicles with competitive goals and/or en route decision making ability, and improving how the training time scales with the complexity of the network.
+Another interesting future work is to investigate how an RL policy can be deployed and the simulation imperfections (including the dependency on the simulated human choice dynamics) can be alleviated by collecting online data using sensors from the real traffic network.